ldelossa/litee.nvim/README.md

 ## Symbol Outline

-Because the tree module can be used for symbols as well calltree implements a live symbol outline of the given buffer as well.
+Because the tree module can be used for symbols as well calltree implements a live symbol outline of the focused buffer.

-Expanding and collapsing codes is done with the same commands as the call hierarchy tree.
+Expanding and collapsing nodes is done with the same commands as the call hierarchy tree.

 The UI works together and will always ensure a static layout with call hierarchy on top/left and symbols on bottom/right.